-The TTR125 is still being made today and has been made since 2000.
+The TTR125 is still being made today and Yamaha has been making them since 2000.
 The CRF150F, however, stopped being made in 2017.
 It started in 2003, but Honda transitioned to their CRF125F for this class of trail dirt bikes.

 The wheel size on the TTR125L is the same as the CRF150F, but the CRF is slightly bigger (and heavier) in comparison.
 The wheelbase is about 2” longer, making it more stable at higher speeds and over whooped out trails.
 The shorter TTR 125 allows it to turn better at slow speeds.

 The CRF150F has more torque and horsepower, but it also weighs a little bit more.
 In a drag race with the same size riders, they would start out pretty equal, but the CRF150F would win out in top speed.

 The suspension on the CRF 150F is a little bit beefier, so it can handle a little heavier of a rider, but you can’t get too aggressive or else it will start bottoming out and bucking you around.

 The TTR125 has more pogo-stick-like suspension, especially if you weigh over 120lbs.
 It can be stiffened up with some simple mods if needed, but it will take a little extra cash and time.

 Both bikes handle fairly well at slow speeds.
 The TTR125, being slightly shorter and lighter, handles better in tighter turns.
 The CRF150F is a little better at moderate speeds.

 Neither of these bikes are good at jumping on a motocross track, riding whoops, or high speed desert trails.